NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 The flight control board (FCB) is a PCB very similar to the quadcopter you will eventually build.
 It mounts to the test stand and will provide a platform for your initial quadcopter firmware development.
-The flight control boards are provided for your use during the class.
+The FCBs are provided for your use during the class.

 ## Preliminaries